Ayoob Kara: Capital punishment

+He stated he had information that the 2010 Mount Carmel forest fire was "a terrorist act", and called for the perpetrators to be executed like Adolf Eichmann.
+Some of the 41 killed in the blaze were Druze.

 Gaza

-During the months preceding the disengagement from the Gaza Strip and northern West Bank, Kara requested from then Prime Minister, Ariel Sharon, that Druze soldiers not be assigned to tasks related to the disengagement, since the Druze opposed the disengagement and did not want to have anything to do with it.
+During the months preceding Israel's disengagement from the Gaza Strip and northern West Bank, Kara requested from then Prime Minister, Ariel Sharon, that Druze soldiers not be assigned to tasks related to the disengagement, since the Druze opposed the plan, and did not want to have anything to do with it.
 He was threatened with expulsion from the Knesset for trying to obstruct the plan as it went through.
 The Israeli media called him the "prophet of fury".
-Years earlier, he opposed the withdrawal from Lebanon in 2000, warning that Hezbollah would gain power in Israel's absence.
+Years earlier, he opposed the Israeli withdrawal from Lebanon in 2000, warning that Hezbollah would gain power in Israel's absence.

-After the Gaza flotilla clash, Kara spoke with a leading mufti in Turkey.
+After the Gaza flotilla raid, Kara spoke with a leading mufti in Turkey.
 He told the mufti that Israel conducted the operation legally and humanely and presented facts backing his claims.
 In addition, he said "Israel is the most humanitarian country in the Middle East and never objected to the transfer of humanitarian aid to Gaza," and the flotilla organizers intended to provoke Israel.
 He also asked the mufti to preach brotherhood between Israel and Turkey, "saying there are no winners in war."
 At a meeting hosted by Turkish television personality Adnan Oktar, Kara stated that flotillas must carry humanitarian aid and not weapons.
 He said that Israel wanted to work with Turkey to transfer humanitarian aid to Gaza.

 Iran

 Kara supports an Israeli strike against Iran's nuclear program and assured that other Muslim nations would support a strike, albeit quietly, and not publicly.
-In April 2010, the MK made public that he had been approached by an Israeli woman of Persian Jewish origin, who had been contacted by an Iranian nuclear scientist seeking asylum in Israel.
-Kara stated he would help and that the scientist was staying in a "friendly country", but there has been no word on the plan since the announcement.
+He claimed in April 2010 that he had been approached by an Israeli woman of Persian origin, who had been contacted by an Iranian nuclear scientist seeking asylum in Israel.
+Kara stated he would help, and that the scientist was staying in a "friendly country", but there has been no word on the plan since the announcement.

 Following a planned visit by Iranian president Mahmoud Ahmadinejad to the Israel-Lebanon border, Kara organized a rally in which 2,000 blue and white balloons would be released if Ahmadinejad came, stating that "the balloons represent the fact that the Jewish people have come home after 2,000 years of exile, and are not going anywhere".
 Kara also stated that as a non-Jew, he appreciated Israel's freedom and democracy, and that were it not for the Jewish people, the entire region would look like Iran.
 Kara also claims to have sent Ahmadinejad a letter in Persian, in which he expressed "the Israeli nation's desire for peace, and its willingness to defend itself".
 At the event, Kara criticized the Israeli government for inaction, and called Ahmadinejad "a catastrophe for the world" and said that Israel wants peace, not wars.
 He also warned that Ahmadinejad intends to rebuild the Persian Empire, using Lebanon as an army base.